 To be aware of health and safety issues and work within the guidelines of the Health and Safety Policy.

-This post will initially be based at the Connaught Road site.
+This post will initially be based at the Connaught Road site with plans to move to a new site as the school grows in September 2026.

 Ensure that ICT, Literacy, Numeracy, Citizenship, Careers, PSHE and SMSC are reflected in the teaching/learning experiences of students.